jburton8686/NewYears/README.md

 * Read 25 Books
 * Publish 40 Episodes
 * Contribute to Elm
-* Speak at a Conference
+* Speak at a Conference Interantionally